 Fall is an ideal time to plant.
-In many ways, it is better than spring
+In many ways, it is better than spring.

 The soil is easier to work.
 Fall rains soften the soil without making it soggy or sticky.